ZcashFoundation/frost/book/src/zcash/server.md

 to proceed by checking the message being signed; however, that is usually sent in Round 2.
 There are multiple ways to handle this:

-- Simply show the users who are participant, hoping that is enough to disambiguate (we assume that concurrent signing sessions won't be that common)
+- Simply show the users who are participants, hoping that is enough to disambiguate (we assume that concurrent signing sessions won't be that common)
 - Quietly proceed with all sessions, and only prompt the user after the message is received.
 (It's harmless to do round 1 of FROST even if the user might